-The Croatian Personal Data Protection Agency carries out administrative and professional tasks regarding personal data protection.
+The Croatian Agency for the Protection of Personal Data carries out administrative and professional tasks regarding personal data protection.
 More specifically, it supervises the implementation of personal data laws and regulations, highlights alleged misuse of personal data, decides on the course of action to be taken in case of violation of personal data laws and centrally registers all the official personal data in Croatia.